Last Updated: October 1, 2021.

 How to Choose the Most Effective Survey Question Types

-In this post, we’ll guide you through choosing great survey questions that are widely used and effective.
+In this post, we’ll guide you through choosing great survey questions that will engage your respondents.

-The most commonly used type of questions that are closed-ended are simple yes/no questions, multiple-choice questions and every kind of rating question.
+Examples of closed-ended questions include simple yes/no questions, multiple-choice questions and rating questions.

 - They are perfect when you need to examine a set of very different qualities or variables.